syncfusion-content/wpf-docs/wpf/Button/Multi-Line-Support.md

 [View Sample in GitHub](https://github.com/SyncfusionExamples/How-to-show-the-multi-line-text-in-wpf-button)

-N> This property is applicable only for large size mode buttons.
+N> This property is applicable only for large size mode button.